Yash-Narnaware/search-in-a-video/README.md

 - 🔎 **Search by text**: Input a query, and get a list of timestamps where the topic is mentioned.
 - 💬 **Chat with the video**: Have a conversation with the video content using a chatbot interface powered by LLMs.
-- 🧠 **AI-powered transcription**: Uses models like Whisper or Vosk to convert speech to text.
+- 🧠 **AI-powered transcription**: Uses models like Whisper or Vosk to convert speech to text, and OCR models like EasyOCR to extract text from video frames.
 - ⚡ **Fast and responsive**: Built with Flask and modern frontend tools for seamless UX.
 - 📦 **Modular architecture**: Easily pluggable for different video and model backends.